This blog has been updated for series 4!

 You won’t get paid if your submission is performed but cut out in the final edit.

 You can write with a partner and share the credit/payment/glory/anxiety.
+The producers have previously recommended people try to find a writing partner as this has worked well for people previously.

 Ready?